 - signing popups that fail or time out

-4. It still gives users a path to self-custody later
+4. It still keeps a path toward stronger self-custody

-This is the strongest reason email login is more than a beginner shortcut.
+This is one of the stronger reasons email login is more than a beginner shortcut.

 For many Android users, that is the ideal order:

-start simple first, export later if needed.Why wallet login is still better for serious self-custody users
+start simple first, move to a wallet-connected setup later if needed.Why wallet login is still better for serious self-custody users

 1. You keep direct control from the beginning